 About Us

 Nature is in a state of constant and dynamic change from season to season.
-Our focus is on herbaceous perennial plants which reflect this change while remaining beautiful, keeping our gardens attractive from spring into winter; known as a “long season of interest.
+Our focus is on herbaceous perennial plants which reflect this change while remaining beautiful, keeping our gardens attractive from spring into winter, what is known as a “long season of interest”.
 Ultimately we chose to grow a particular plant not for its rarity or popularity but for the artistic effect it contributes to the garden as a whole.
 In harsher climates such as in Maine, plant foliage and structure play a particularly important role in the garden as it is with us over a longer period, and color is best seen as an important yet added extra.

 Display/Demonstration Gardens